Lachie Weller: AFL career

 After playing well for Peel Thunder Football Club in the West Australian Football League, Weller made his debut in round 18 of the 2015 AFL season against Greater Western Sydney.
 At the conclusion of the 2017 AFL season, after playing 47 games for Fremantle, Weller requested a trade to Gold Coast, subsequently being traded, along with pick 41 in the 2017 AFL draft for pick 2.

-Weller has struggled through injury at Gold Coast, notably suffering 2 ACL ruptures, on in June 2022. and also in 2023, just over 12 months later.
+Weller represented the All-Stars in the State of Origin for Bushfire Relief Match early in 2020.
+He kicked a goal in the loss to Victoria.